dennissxz/data-science-handbook/34-clustering/13-agglomerative-methods.md

 A good representation of clustering process is dendrogram.
 The $x$-axis represents items, and the $y$-axis is distance.
 It provides visual guidance to a good choice for the number of clusters

-Stop merging when the merge cost (distance between merged clusters) would be much larger than in previous iterations (for some precise definition of “much larger”), or use $\bmod (\mathcal{C})$ to choose an optimal partition.
+Stop merging when
+- the merge cost (distance between merged clusters) would be much larger than in previous iterations (for some precise definition of “much larger”), or
+- the modularity $\bmod (\mathcal{C})$ is maximized optimal partition.

 :::{figure} clustering-dendrogram
 <img src="../imgs/clustering-dendrogram.png" width = "50%" alt=""/>